dhardin/SP-PermissionManagement/README.md

 ##Roadmap
 - [x] Add ability to manage a group's users
 - [x] Add ability to manage a user's groups
-- [ ] Code cleanup
+- [ ] Add abiility to manage permissions at the list/library level
 - [x] Optimizations
   - [x] Optimize list filtering
     - Resolved search delay using memoization and built-in underscore utility functions.
   - [x] Optimize list rendering
     - Initial list rendering is cached and queries are cached after fully rendered.
     - When a user searches, if the query is cached, set the list html to cached value, else render list in asynchronous fashion.
-- [ ] Add ability to manage permissions at the list/library level.